chochain/tensorForth/README.md

 It would be amusing to find someone brave enough to work the NVVM IR or even PTX assembly into a Forth that resides on GPU micro-cores in the fashion of [*GreenArray*](https://www.greenarraychips.com/), or to forge an FPGA doing similar kind of things.

 In the end, languages don't really matter.
 It's the problem they solve.
 Having an interactive Forth in GPU does not mean a lot by itself.
-However, by adding matrix for linear algebra, or tensors for machine learning following the path from Numpy to PyTorch, with massively parallelism plus the cleanness of **Forth**, I hope it can be useful one day, hopefully!
+However, by adding matrix for linear algebra, or tensors for machine learning following the path from Numpy to PyTorch, with massively parallelism plus the cleanness of **Forth**, it might be useful one day, hopefully!

 ### Example - Small Matrix ops
 <pre>